Martin-Muraskovas/tech258_cloud/what_is_cloud/readme.md

 * Global presence

 ## Which cloud provider do I think might be the best and why?
 I think that AWS is the best due to having such a broad catalog of services on offer.
 Additionally, they are the most popular so there is the most discussion between users on how to use AWS effectively.
-To me, AWS is to cloud computing what Python is to programming.
+To me, AWS is to cloud computing what Python is to programming: the community resources are endless.
 ## What sorts of things do you usually need to pay for when using the cloud?
 * Data storage.
 * Computing resources.